A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: DR timing prediction framework

 \subsubsection{Input features for the load prediction model}

-For the ML model that predicts the parameters of the $\pi$-model at the driving point in OpenROAD, we use the HPWL, number of sinks, congestion estimates and macro blockage estimates as features.
-We use additional features related to the values of $R$, $C_1$, and $C_2$, generated by applying the O'Brien/Savarino model to the GR-generated Steiner tree.
-For the commercial tool flow, we use similar features, and also use $C_{\mbox{ load}}$ based on the GR result as an additional feature.
+For the ML model that predicts the parameters of the $\pi$-model at the driving point for use with the OpenROAD timer, we use the HPWL, number of sinks, congestion estimates and macro blockage estimates as features.
+We use additional features related to the values of $R$, $C_1$, and $C_2$, generated by applying the O'Brien/Savarino model~\cite{O'Brien1989} to the GR-generated Steiner tree. \greenHL{Since the timing engine of the commercial tool uses $C_{\mbox{ load}}$ instead of $C_{\mbox{ eff}}$, and does not provide visibility into the parameters $R$, $C_1$, and $C_2$ of the $\pi$-model, our best option is to use HPWL, number of sinks, congestion estimates and macro blockage estimates, along with $C_{\mbox{ load}}$ based on the GR result, as model features for the commercial tool flow.}